 It seems that Arden B purposefully made it unclear so that customers would go through a hard time and be forced to keep the items they purchase.
 I am now stuck with $150 worth of clothing that does not fit me.
 Needless to say I will never shop at Arden B again and will warn everyone about their deceptive retail practice.

-When trying to call Customer service instead of the announced 3 to 5 minutes wait I wait for 12-17 minutes listening to the most annoying old loud music.
+I have placed a few online orders from Arden B. and each time the order service and the customer service are a walk in HELL!!!
+The orders do not get recognized with a confirmation email, so you as a customer do not have a copy of order #, when, what and how much.
+When trying to call Customer service, instead of the announced 3 to 5 minutes wait, I wait for 12-17 minutes listening to the most annoying old loud music.
 When speaking to a representative they have attitude.
 They are rude, with demeaning disposition, do not listen what you have to say, do not treat you with the respect you deserve.

+I returned an item and was not reimbursed for two months.
+Every time I call, a representative would tell me the refund will appear in my next bank statement.
 Was charged different amounts and got reimbursed different amounts for the same style and price item (one for me and one for my daughter).
 In the end, the merchandise that I received was a poor quality - unraveling fabric, bad seaming, etc. I am not going to buy anything anymore from that company!!!
 P.S.
 So, a company cannot send an email confirmation for your order, but could find you to spam you almost every day sending stupid emails about 'sales'.

 COLUMBIA, MARYLAND -- I have a big problem with this company.
 As a former employee, not only was I treated unfairly but also Arden B staff have confided in each other complaining about Arden B's management team.
 Specifically the store located in Columbia Maryland has the most ridiculous management team I have every worked for.
 I am going to write a letter to Human Resources to complain about the store manager specifically.
 She not only was unprofessional forgetting simple things as employee requested day offs, but she was an autocratic manager.
 She was uncompassionate for sick employees and has even made them show up for work sick.

-In one situation, an employee's grandmother had passed away and the manager tried to set a ultimatum that if this employee did not report to work knowing that her grandmother's funereal was on that day, she would be fired.
+In one situation, an employee's grandmother had passed away and the manager tried to set a ultimatum that if this employee did not report to work knowing that her grandmother's funeral was on that day, she would be fired.
 The other assistant managers spoke to the store manager into making her employee give proof that her grandmother really died but showing her the death obituary.
 This is inhuman and sad that someone would ask for this type of proof.
 Who in the right mind would joke about her grandmother's death?

 Another inhuman thing that this store manager of Columbia location did to me was defending another employee.
 This employee for the first time met me and has threatened me by saying "I ought to cut you!"
 When I spoke to the store manager aside after this incident happen she excused the whole thing by saying that's how that employee is and I should not worry.
 That is very unprofessional.